LRMPUT/constraintsGM/README.md

 ## Running the application

-Run ./demoVisualizer to visualize the robot
+Run ./demoVisualizer to visualize the robot:

      - cd ~/Sources/constraintsGM/build/bin
      - ./demoVisualizer

-Run ./robotModelGM to create GM model of the robot (kinematic margin and self-collisions)
+Run ./robotModelGM to create GM model of the robot (kinematic margin and self-collisions):

      - cd ~/Sources/constraintsGM/build/bin
      - ./robotModelGM